The Reed Foundation

 1. Show Measurable Impact: The Foundation explicitly states focus on “charities making a positive difference in the lives of its beneficiaries.”
 Applications should quantify impact with specific outcomes, beneficiary numbers, and evidence of effectiveness.

-1. Transparency About Challenges: Unlike funders seeking only success stories, the Reed Foundation seeks organizations "willing to be open about their successes, as well as the challenges they're facing."
+1. Transparency About Challenges: Unlike funders seeking only success stories, the Reed Foundation seeks organisations "willing to be open about their successes, as well as the challenges they're facing."
 Use applications to honestly address barriers and learning points, not just achievements.

 1. Align with Stated Priorities: The Foundation supports diverse sectors but has particular emphasis on international development, arts, disability, education, mental health, and women's empowerment.
 Clearer alignment with these areas strengthens applications.